gvwilson/thirdbit/src/fiction/still-book/index.md

 hummed a little waltz as she picked out a double armload of winter wardrobe for herself. *And a hat to say thank you to Crest-of-the-Wave,* she thought. *And a new waistcoat for Attic.* She hesitated, then pouted and put it back.
-He was so boring---he'd probably never wear it anyway.
+He was so boring—he'd probably never wear it anyway.

 Crest-of-the-Wave and the twins filled the small sacks they had brought with them with small, rich items: gloves with pearl beads, embroidered